Bhagavadgita Pages, Chapters 1 to 18

 Ramakrishnana Paramahamsa, Feb/18/1836 to Aug/16/1886, says the following about gold and woman, Quote 188, Sayings of Sri Ramakrishna.
 Men are of two classes--men in name only (Manush) and the awakened men (Man-hush).
 Those who thirst after God alone belong to the latter class.; those who are mad after 'woman and gold' are all ordinary men-- men in name only.

-6.9: He, who regards the well-wishers, the friends, the enemies, the indifferent, the neutral and the impartial, the envious and the detestable, the relatives, the saints (pious), as well as the sinners, in equal mind (terms), excels.
+6.9: He, who regards the well-wishers, the friends, the enemies, the indifferent, the neutral and the impartial, the envious and the detestable, the relatives, the saints (pious), as well as the sinners, with equal mind (terms), excels.

 Man is what he thinks.
 There are two kinds of minds: pure and impure.
 Desire makes the difference between the pure and the impure mind.
 When there is no fuel, the fire dies.
 When desire vanishes, mind becomes pure.
 When desire leaves, thought ceases.
 The lower self and the mind become placid like the placid waters of a lake.
 Once the lower self is placid, one abides in the higher Self; once the mind stands steady in Brahman, no longer the yogi is under the sway of the sense objects.
 He is released and free; the mind is absorbed, and “annihilated,” when it comes to rest in the Self.
 No words can express this fusion.
 One has to be in it to know it.
 Silence is answer, and silence is bliss.
 When the “self” merges with the Self, it is like water mixing with water, butter with butter, fire with fire, and air with air.
 It is Oneness; it is stillness.
 Mind here is a friend indeed; mind with attachment to sense objects, is foe indeed.